kernelkit/infix/src/yangerd/doc/yangerd-design.md

 ### 4.1ter File Watcher Subsystem

-The File Watcher Subsystem provides reactive monitoring of filesystem-based data sources, replacing traditional polling for files in `procfs` that support inotify.
-By leveraging the Linux `inotify` mechanism, `yangerd` can detect and process updates to IP forwarding flags immediately upon their modification, significantly reducing latency and CPU wake-ups for data that changes infrequently.
+The File Watcher Subsystem provides reactive monitoring of filesystem-based data sources, replacing traditional polling for files that support inotify.
+By leveraging the Linux `inotify` mechanism, `yangerd` can detect and process updates to IP forwarding flags, the system hostname, and the timezone symlink immediately upon their modification, significantly reducing latency and CPU wake-ups for data that changes infrequently.
+For regular files (forwarding flags, hostname), the standard `Watch()` method adds an inotify watch directly on the file.
+For symlinks (`/etc/localtime`), the `WatchSymlink()` method watches the parent directory instead, because Go's `fsnotify` follows symlinks — a direct watch on `/etc/localtime` would monitor the target file (e.g., `/usr/share/zoneinfo/Europe/Amsterdam`), not the symlink entry itself, so symlink replacements via `ln -sf` would go undetected.
 Note: sysfs pseudo-files (hwmon sensors, thermal zones) do not support inotify and are handled by the polling-based hardware collector instead -- see the note after the Watched Paths table below.
 STP bridge port state is not watched via inotify either; it is handled reactively via netlink events (see Section 4.1quater).
 DHCP lease updates and firewall configuration changes are handled reactively via D-Bus signals (see Section 4.1novies).

 #### FSWatcher Implementation